Overview of an optimized l-system implementation allowing for rapid updates

 The full system is composed of three parts: the rule parsing system, the symbolic update engine, and the turtle rendering system.

 The rule parsing system translates all the replacement data into NativeArrays after parsing.
 Since it only runs once per l-system, optimization of this system has a lower priority and won't be discussed in depth here.
-Suffice to say the output is a set of native data structures accessible from Burst-compiled jobs.
+Suffice it to say the output is a set of native data structures accessible from Burst-compiled jobs.
 For more details on rule syntax, see the documentation.

 The symbolic update engine will generate next-states from input-states.
 A naive implementation of this engine iterates over every character in the input state, adding its replacement to the end of the output state string builder.
 Our implementation will take advantage of the fact that all of the replacements happen independently of each other, lending itself to parallelization.

-Before digging in too deep, first lets describe what data we're dealing with here.
+Before digging in too deep, first let's describe what data we're dealing with here.

 To optimize the update engine, we can follow two strategies.
 First, we will parallelize the process as much as possible.
-Second, we will adapt the process to run closer to the metal of the processer by converting all work into Unity's Burst-compiled Jobs.
+Second, we will adapt the process to run closer to the metal of the processor by converting all work into Unity's Burst-compiled Jobs.
 However, designing burstable jobs is not too complex for basic L-systems, the real complexity there is encountered when supporting contextual and parametric grammars.
 We won't discuss many details of Burst, instead focusing on what it takes to run in parallel Jobs.

 Parallelizing the basic L-System seems almost trivial.
 Every character in the input string can determine its own replacement independent of all the other characters' replacements.
 Even in all of the L-system variant extensions, replacing each character will only require inspecting adjacent characters in the input string.

 In the first job, we match every character against all of the replacement rules and cache the ID of the matching rule, if any.
 Since we are storing an ID, we only need a NativeArray parallel to the input string to store this information.
-The process runs once per character in the input string, and the output space is well-defined, so this job can run as a IJobParallelFor!
+The process runs once per character in the input string, and the output space is well-defined, so this job can run as an IJobParallelFor!

 Second, we iterate over the matched IDs and add up the replacement rule's lengths, effectively determining how to pack all of the replacement data into the output NativeArray.
 This isn't parallelized, but it is a very quick iteration.
 Once we have packed the replacements into the output NativeArray, then back on the main thread we can allocate memory which will fit our replacements exactly.
 And we can run another parallel job to just copy the data over into the newly allocated output string.